ddean-dev/QuestAnnounce/README.md

-# Mouse Tooltip
+# Quest Announce
-A World of Warcraft addon that moves the tooltip to the cursor
+A World of Warcraft addon that announces accepted and handed in quests to your party

 ## Installation
 Copy the GitHub URL into WoWUp